blab/ncov-escape/mlr-fitness/estimates/README.md

 pip install <path-to-wheel>
 ```

 2. Run the notebook `evofr_mlr.ipynb` via `jupyter notebook`.
-This will export a file called `growth_advantages.tsv` that contains a series of posterior samples (1 to 100) with growth advantage per Pango lineage.
+This will export a file called `growth_advantages.tsv` that contains the median growth advantage and 80% credible interval per Pango lineage.